murilohenzo/nodejs-tdd-jest/readme.md

 # Use cases
 ## Use case 01 (Create new Todo)
-  As a system user
+  As a system user.
-  - Should be able create a new Todo [ x ]
+  - [x] Should be able create a new Todo.
-  - It is not possible to repeat a whole with the same title already registered [x]
+  - [x] It is not possible to repeat a whole with the same title already registered.